 Seminar focusing on reading and discussing primary research literature and major review papers and reports.
 Students lead discussions on readings pertaining to arctic paleoenvironments and paleoclimate, dynamics of present-day arctic environments, and perspectives on the Arctic’s future.
-See the 2014 reading list.
+See a reading list.

 Communicating Science Beyond Academia (EARTH 450/ISEN 495)

 This seminar, open to graduate students in all STEM disciplines, explores strategies for successful scientific communication beyond academia.
 How can we break through barriers to understanding and foster engagement with scientific information, while still conveying nuance and uncertainty?
 What happens when science becomes politicized and controversial?